Man to appear in court charged over Firhouse death

 A technical examination of the scene in Firhouse was carried out by Garda investigators on Monday.

-A man aged in his 30s who was arrested in relation to the fatal assault of a man in Firhouse, Dublin, on Sunday has been charged.
+A man aged in his 30s who was arrested in relation to the fatal assault of a man in Firhouse, Dublin, on Sunday has been charged with murder.

 He is due to appear before Tallaght District Court at 10.30am on Tuesday .